Rui-Jesus/PIprojectG5/README.md

 To run our programm you will need mongodb and npm.

+Since our database is only localhost for now ,follow this commands:

 First open a console and execute:

 >C:\Users\DanielSilva>mongod

 ( don't close this console)

-Since our database is only localhost for now ,open annother command line and  execute the following commands:
+Then open another console and execute:

 >C:\Users\DanielSilva>mongo